Cathy Reed

 Catherine Margaret Reed (キャシー・リード, Cathy Reed) is a retired American-born Japanese ice dancer.
-With her brother Chris Reed, she is a seven-time Japanese national champion (2008–2011, 2013-2015).
+With her brother Chris Reed, she is a seven-time Japanese national champion (2008–2011, 2013–2015).

 Personal life

 Reed was born in Kalamazoo, Michigan.
 Her mother is Japanese and her father is American.
 She was a dual citizen of Japan and the United States until she turned 22.
 Japanese law required those who are dual citizens at birth to relinquish their dual citizenship, so Cathy Reed chose Japanese citizenship at the age of 22 in order to continue to represent Japan in ice dancing.
-She competed in ice dancing with her younger brother Chris Reed until her retirement in April 2015.
-Her younger sister Allison Reed is also an ice dancer, who represented Georgia with Otar Japaridze, Israel with Vasili Rogov and currently represents Lithuania with Saulius Ambrulevičius.
+She competed in ice dancing with her younger brother, Chris Reed, until her retirement in April 2015.
+Her younger sister, Allison Reed, is also an ice dancer, who represented Georgia with Otar Japaridze, and Israel with Vasili Rogov; she currently represents Lithuania with Saulius Ambrulevičius.

 Reed and her skating siblings grew up in Warren Township, New Jersey.

 On March 17, 2020, Reed's sister, Allison announced on her social media that their brother, Chris, had suddenly died in Detroit, Michigan, on March 14, 2020, due to cardiac arrest.
 President of the JSF, Akihisa Nagashima paid tribute to him: "I am absolutely stunned by the sad news.
 I would like to offer my deepest appreciation to Chris Reed for his contribution to Japanese ice dancing over the years and extend condolences to his family.
 May Mr. Reed rest in peace."

 A memorial service was held at a Michigan funeral home on March 21, 2020, and was publicly live-streamed on numerous platforms.
 Reed paid tribute to him in both Japanese and English: "I miss your voice.
 I miss your big smile.
 I miss holding your hand.
 But I'll be strong for you, Chris."

 At the 2022 NHK Trophy, Reed got to see her sister, Allison, whom she hadn't previously been able to see in over two years due to the COVID-19 pandemic.